drfloyd5/PizzaTime/README.md

 Pizza Time! approached our sales department for a solution.
 We don't currently sell a product Pizza Time! can use.
 But the sales people sold them a promise.
 The president of our company has asked us to go ahead and produce a solution.
 Pizza Time! is patient as long as they regularly see progress.

 ## Business Requirements
+Special Note: The requirements where gathered by the sales people.
+They did their best.

 ### Topping Management
 * Pizza Time needs a way to manage what pizza toppings they can use.
 Pizza Time! is only concerned with the name, availability to order, and the customer price of a topping.